This article contains the following topic:

-The Firefox browser no longer supports Java from version 52 onwards.
-Due to this time clocks for easyemployer that have been running on browsers and using the USB U.are.U 4500 fingerprint scanner have been affected.
+Firefox internet browsers no longer support Java from version 52 onward.
+Due to this easyemployer time clocks for that have been running on Firefox browsers and using the USB U.are.U 4500 fingerprint scanner have been affected.
 This means that users will not be able to login to their clocking stations using their fingerprint until this issue is resolved.

 Not all clocking stations are affected by this issue.
-The clocking stations using the Firefox Portable Application still function correctly.
-To get the clocking stations running again the portable application will need to be installed.
+Clocking stations using the Firefox Portable Application still function correctly.
+Therefore the Firefox Portable Application will need to be installed to enable users to clock their shifts.
 Our support team will need to generate an individual code for each of the affected time clocks.
 Please contact our support team to get access to the correct codes.

-A strong recommendation is to have these steps completed by an IT professional, as other users may not have sufficient windows administrative permissions to complete the required tasks.
+We strongly recommend that these steps be completed by an IT professional.
+Other users may not have sufficient windows administrative permissions to complete the required tasks.
 If Java is used for other internal applications on the affected devices we strongly recommend that users consult their IT professional(s) to confirm that these programs will not be affected by the update or change.

 To complete this process follow the steps in the document that can be found via the following link: